-Dr Jolly and Dr Baker are designated physicians for the Canadian Immigration service.
+Dr Jolly and Dr Gunoy are designated physicians for the Canadian Immigration service.
 They carry out the medical examination for visa applications and immigration.
 To make an appointment please see the paragraph

 The doctors consult on Mondays, Tuesdays, Thursdays and Fridays, by appointment only.

 Closed on Saturdays 14th and 28th July and all Saturdays in August.
 Closes at 15:30 from July 23rd and for all of August (07:15-15:00).
 Closed on the 15th August.

 Check their times at www.bioparisouest.com/nos-laboratoires/hauts-de-seine/levallois-perret/laboratoire-levallois-leclerc